-Owen reminded the committee that ACAP will expire on June 30, 2017.
-It is included in the Governor's proposed budget for 2017-2018, so the program may be renewed for the next two years.
+Owen reported that the program will conclude on June 30, 2017.
+It is included in the Governor's proposed budget, so it may be renewed for two more years.
+The committee asked whether the program reimburses sponsors.
+Karen replied that apprentices and sponsors are eligible and the reimbursements are first-come-first-serve.